 I covet thee - I have been watching Hello October (Suzy) on youtube for a little while now, and found Alex’s channel (Icovethee) through a video of hers.
 Whenever I find a new youtube I like, I always look through most of their videos and not only do I love her style and video content but she there is something about her that is really calming and just lovely to watch.
 And yes, I have been watching her old vlogmas's.
 (Find here)

 River Dale- 13 reasons why is the series EVERYBODY has been raving this month, and although I have watched and enjoyed it...
 I'm hooked on River dale.
 If you're looking for a new Netflix series to binge on which is good but not quite as heartbreaking as 13 reasons why, definitely gibve River Dale a go.
 I'M OBSESSED.

-Brandy Melville- A bit late to this bandwagon, but I recently went into the store on Carnaby street, London and wanted to buy the whole shop.
+Brandy Melville- A bit late to this, but I recently went into the store on Carnaby street, London and wanted to buy the whole shop!
 I came out with the nicest cosiest jumper and got quite a few items for my birthday from there (Which I was rather happy about!).
 They have a really great selection of pretty striped tees, graphic tops, fuzzy jumpers and cute mini skirts.
-All in navy, grey white pink and red - right up my street!
+All in navy, grey white pink and red - I LOVE IT!
 (Find here)

 This works sleep - Deep calm sleep spray- I had heard a few people talking about this works, and when I saw my mum had a few their sleep sprays, I asked to borrow them.
 When I've felt a bit stressed or anxious throughout the month, I've sprayed this on my pillow and then had a great nights sleep.
 I don't know if that's just a coincidence, but I love the smell either way.
 (Find here)